Here we explain what happens after you have been referred to the Falls and Bone Health Service.

 What we do

-Having a fall can be very upsetting and make you feel weak and less able.
+Having a fall can be very upsetting.
 Many people, whether they have had a fall or not, live in fear of it happening.
 This can severely impact their quality of life and everyday activities.

 You have been referred to us because you may be at risk of a fall or of breaking a bone.
 We aim to reduce that risk.